CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Saunas have long been associated with relaxation and cultural tradition, but the scientific interest in sauna use has grown rapidly over the last decade.
 In the review The Impact of Sauna on Health, Dudzik et al., examine existing research on sauna bathing to clarify what heat exposure actually does to the body and which health outcomes are most consistently supported by evidence.

-The authors focus on cardiovascular function, stress regulation, inflammation, and long-term health outcomes.
+Sauna culture has been around for centuries — but the science catching up to it is genuinely worth knowing about.
+The authors of this review focus on cardiovascular function, stress regulation, inflammation, and long-term health outcomes.
 Many of these areas are particularly relevant during menopause, when hormonal changes shift how the body responds to stress, circulation, and repair.

 You can find the full article here: https://apcz.umk.pl/JEHS/article/view/49430